-- 19.(1) The Minister may require a review of the description of a coastal zone management area or special marine area as he considers necessary, and the description of a coastal zone management area or special marine area shall at least be reviewed once every 10 years from the date of the order made in accordance with section 20. - (2) The Director shall submit a report of the review of the description of a coastal zone management area or designated marine area to the Minister with such recommendations as the Director considers necessary.
+- 19.(1) The Minister may require a review of the description of a coastal zone management area or special marine area as he considers necessary, and the description of a coastal zone management area or special marine area shall at least be reviewed once every 10 years from the date of the order made in accordance with section 20. - (2) The Director shall submit a report of the review of the description of a coastal zone management area or special marine area to the Minister with such recommendations as the Director considers necessary. - (3) The Director may prepare for the approval of the Minister - (a) amendments to the description of a coastal zone management area [or special marine area]; or - (b) a new description of a coastal zone management area or special marine area.

-- (3) The Director may prepare for the approval of the Minister - (a) amendments to the description of a coastal zone management area or designated marine area; or - (b) a new description of a coastal zone management area or designated marine area. - (4) Any amendment to the Coastal Management Plan or designated marine area shall be submitted to public consultation in accordance with the First Schedule.
+(4) Any amendment to the coastal management plan [or special marine area] shall be submitted to public consultation in accordance with the First Schedule.